 One in four Australians has had a parcel stolen from outside their home.
 That’s according to research conducted by Pureprofile on behalf of Ring.
 And in another survey, Budget Direct found at least 1 in 10 Aussies (12.4%) have said they have had parcels or packages stolen from their front door.
 With these increasingly concerning statistics, it is no wonder that people feel the need to protect their packages.
 Moreover, this figure is expected to rise as spending online increases.
-In 2018, this increased by 24.4%, in comparison to the year before, according to an industry report released by Australia Post.
+In 2018, this increased by 24.4% compared to the year before, according to an industry report released by Australia Post.

 To ensure you don’t go through the pain of dealing with a stolen parcel, let's take a look at a few handy ways on how you can prevent package theft.

 The majority of online retailers allow you to leave instructions for the courier.
 In case you miss it, this section is usually available to you before finalising your transaction.
 The instructions can be as simple as letting them know where they can safely leave your parcel.
 A far better option than having to guess where they may have hidden it if you are unable to receive the parcel yourself.
 However, we know that not all homes have suitable hiding places.
 If your home is one of these, get yourself a sturdy, lockable box.
 Add a combination padlock and include the PIN in the instructions.
 A foolproof way of keeping the box secure is by getting an igloohome smart padlock.
 Not only is this padlock weatherproof (IP66), but it solves the key pain point with PINs.
 The ability to select a one time pin, all from the safety of your phone!
-It also means that if anyone else manages to grab ahold of the pin listed, they would find themselves unsuccessful in their attempt to get in after the courier.
+It also means that if anyone else manages to grab ahold of the pin listed, they will find themselves unsuccessful in their attempt to get in after the courier.